 The person responsible for ensuring that all participants observe the Technical Rules; also supervises technical inspections and decides on technical protests.

-The top 20 riders classified after the Free Practice 1, 2 and 3 sessions will take part in Tissot-Superpole.
+The top 20 riders classified after the Free Practice 1 and 2 sessions will take part in Tissot-Superpole.
 The ten fastest riders will be seeded directly into Superpole 2 while the riders classified 11th to 20th will take part in Superpole 1.
 The fastest two riders in Superpole 1 will progress to Superpole 2, making a total of 12 riders competing for the first 12 grid positions.
 Both Superpole sessions will run for 15 minutes each and there is a break of 10 minutes in between Superpole 1 and Superpole 2.

 The test session held in the morning of the race day to ensure that bikes are set up ready for the race itself.